countr/countr/docs/commands.md

 ## c!scoreboard

-Get the current leaderboard of the server.
+Get the current scoreboard of the server.

 **Usage:** `c!scoreboard`